-The dotcom bubble’s origins can be traced to the launch of the World Wide Web in 1989 and the subsequent establishment of internet and tech-based start-up companies during the 1990s and rising momentum as the decade came to its end.
+The dotcom bubble’s origins can be traced to the launch of the World Wide Web in 1989, the subsequent establishment of internet and tech-based start-up companies during the 1990s, and rising momentum as the decade came to its end.
 The period marked the emergence of the widespread use and adoption of the internet from shopping online, communication, and a source of news.

 Understanding the Dotcom Bubble

-Several online and technology entities declared bankruptcy and faced liquidation – namely Pets.co., Webvan, 360Networks, Boo.com, eToys, and others.
-However, other internet-based companies struggled but survived and are giants today – notably Microsoft, Amazon, eBay, Qualcomm, and Cisco, among others.
+Several online and technology entities declared bankruptcy and faced liquidation – namely Pets.co., Webvan, 360Networks, Boo.com, eToys, etc. However, other internet-based companies struggled but survived and are giants today, notably Microsoft, Amazon, eBay, Qualcomm, and Cisco.

-Share prices of internet companies were increasing much faster and higher than their peers in the real sector due mostly to speculation caused by the excitement and euphoria of the new internet age.
+Share prices of internet companies increased much faster and higher than their peers in the real sector due mostly to speculation caused by the excitement and euphoria of the new internet age.
 As a result, it led to a market-wide over-valuation of internet firms relative to their intrinsic value.

 Characteristics of the Dotcom Era

-The frenzy of buying internet-based stocks was overwhelming, as many internet-based companies, so-called dotcoms, were starting up and because they were in a fairly high growth industry, they needed funding.
+The frenzy of buying internet-based stocks was overwhelming, as many internet-based companies, so-called dotcoms, were starting up.
+Because they were in a fairly high-growth industry, they needed funding.
 Funding came primarily from venture capitalist firms.
 Lenders and individual investors also followed later.

-Instead of focusing on the fundamental company analysis involving the study of company revenue generation potential and business plans, industry analysis, market trend analysis, and P/E ratio, many investors focused on the wrong metrics such as the growth of traffic to their website as propelled by the startup companies.
+Instead of focusing on the fundamental company analysis involving the study of company revenue generation potential and business plans, industry analysis, market trend analysis, and P/E ratio, many investors focused on the wrong metrics such as traffic growth to their website propelled by the startup companies.